Part of the Family Matters series

 MARTIN: Thank you.

 GREENE: LaDonna Martin lives with her family in Harrisburg, Pennsylvania; Geneva Hunter in Odonton, Maryland; and Natasha Shamone-Gilmore in Capitol Heights, Maryland.
 It's our series Family Matters, and you can hear all of our stories and see some really powerful pictures of the families by NPR photographer Kainaz Amaria, all at NPR.org.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.